Will Hunt: Career

 It was announced in 2010 that Hunt would be the new drummer for Crossfade's third album, We All Bleed.
 It was confirmed Hunt's involvement was only temporary due to Crossfade's announcement of Mark Castillo joining on drums.
+He also toured with Static-X after the departure of Nick Oshiro.

 In December 2010, Hunt was named as the new drummer for Eye Empire.
 He replaced original Empire drummer Garrett Whitlock, but left in 2011.

 In May 2011, it was announced that Hunt would be taking over drumming duties for the scheduled Staind tour dates, taking place of the original drummer, Jon Wysocki, who had recently left.
 In February 2013, he recorded with the band SOiL for their 2013 album Whole.
 Hunt has also played live with Slaughter and Vince Neil.
 Hunt recorded drums on Stryper frontman Michael Sweet's 2016 solo album One Sided War.

 In May 2007, Hunt was named as a replacement for the departed Rocky Gray of Evanescence, and remained with the group through their The Open Door album tour, which ended in December 2007.
 He remained active with Dark New Day while playing with Evanescence.
 Hunt performed with Evanescence in their 2009 one-off show at the Maquinaria Festival in São Paulo, Brazil.
 In February 2010, Hunt rejoined Evanescence when the band started pre-production of their self-titled third album.
 After touring in 2011 and 2012, Evanescence decided to take an extended break before returning to the stage in 2016 and beginning work on a new remix album.
 Synthesis was released in 2017 and Hunt embarked on tour with the band throughout 2018, including a joint tour with violinist Lindsey Stirling.
 In 2020, Will worked on the band's fourth album, The Bitter Truth.

 Hunt was a member of Black Label Society from 2010 to 2011, recording Order of the Black with the band.
 In 2011, he left due to his commitment to Evanescence.

 It was announced in January 2013 that Hunt would be a band member for David Draiman's new project, Device.
 The band is no longer active as of January 2015.

 In 2013, Hunt contributed drums to White Noise Owl's EP Until We Meet Again which was produced by Ben Grosse and features musicians Pete Murray of Lo-Pro on vocals, John Fahnestock on bass, and Chris Shy on guitar.
 The EP was released on March 11, 2014.

 On March 1, 2014, Hunt joined the Vasco Rossi band for the live tour Live Kom014 - Cambia-menti.
 On February 14, 2016, he joined Jeff Gutt's band Rival City Heights for the tour with Trapt.

 In 2025, Hunt filled in for Shannon Larkin on Godsmack's 2025 European tour.